RRFayad/next-course/README.md

 - We could define the type in an 'easier' way:

 `export type PostWithData_OPTIONAL_VERSION = Awaited<ReturnType<typeof fetchPostsByTopicSlug>>[number]; // [number] means "take on element of the resulted array"`

+#### 100. Don't Go Crazy With Reuse

+- It's more to focus that we can sometimes simply fetch the data from the component, and don't worry about the component not being reusable